 Closing Gaps in Functional Knowledge through Massive Open Online Courses and Bridge Courses

-Massive Open Online Courses (MOOCs) are one way to acquire key skills if a candidate has not been trained in key skills during his or her education or experience.
-These types of courses are educational programs hosted online designed to supplement the education required to become a data scientist.
+Massive Open Online Courses (MOOCs) are one way to dive into very specific areas of knowledge if you have not been trained in key data science skills during your education or experience.
+These types of courses are hosted online and designed to supplement the education required to become a data scientist.
 With huge classes, you won’t get a lot of individualized attention, but they are excellent for self-starters and the asynchronous schedule allows you to fit them into your busy lifestyle.

 - Fundamental bridge programs – courses in algorithms and their analysis, data structures, and linear algebra